 The next Ad Hoc project will be based on a Honda CB750 Nighthawk, I’m told—and there’s a flat track bike on the way too.
 Stay tuned, and in the meantime, follow Ad Hoc’s progress via David’s website and Facebook page.

-Thanks to the Bike Shed.
 Images by Sebas Romero.